kwur/new-kwur-site/_posts/2008-12-07-the-saturday-evening-post-up-12608.md

 ---
 <div class="pf-content">
   <p>
     Hope everyone had a relaxing break.
-No charts this week because of there was basically no one here last week, so instead I&#8217;ve got a ton of new reviews, the last part of the Neutral Milk Hotel review, and a LISTENERS POLL OMG OMG OMGGGG anyway check this shit out first:
+No charts this week because of there was basically no one here last week, so instead I’ve got a ton of new reviews, the last part of the Neutral Milk Hotel review, and a LISTENERS POLL OMG OMG OMGGGG anyway check this shit out first:
   </p>

   <p>
-    <span style="font-weight:bold;">The Decemberists &#8211; &#8220;Always The Bridesmaid: A Singles Series (vol 1-3)&#8221;</span>
+    <span style="font-weight:bold;">The Decemberists – “Always The Bridesmaid: A Singles Series (vol 1-3)”</span>
   </p>

   <p>
     Colin Meloy is back with the Decemberists on this new compilation of singles.
-Pretty standard Decemberists stuff &#8211; horns, hooks, awesome chorus, Colin&#8217;s voice, strings, etc. Pretty good tracks overall, though not exactly innovative given their previous releases.
+Pretty standard Decemberists stuff – horns, hooks, awesome chorus, Colin’s voice, strings, etc. Pretty good tracks overall, though not exactly innovative given their previous releases.
   </p>

   <p>